 Although the risks associated with surgery or medical treatment have reduced considerably, human error can still have a catastrophic impact on a patient.
 If your anaesthetist was negligent and you experienced harm, you could be entitled to make a compensation claim.

 - Damage to nerves and the spinal cord when administering anaesthetic.
 This includes the negligent administration of an epidural during childbirth.
 Nerve damage could result in pain, discomfort and possible paralysis.

-- Not providing the correct dose of anaesthetic (i.e. not enough anaesthetic) or failing to monitor signs of consciousness in a patient, leading to awareness during an operation or procedure.
-This is known as ‘anaesthetic awareness’ and can have lifelong and profound consequences on the psychological health of a patient including conditions such an anxiety, depression and posttraumatic stress disorder (PTSD).
+- Not providing the correct dose of anaesthetic (i.e. not enough anaesthetic) or failing to monitor signs of consciousness in a patient, leading to ‘anaesthetic awareness’ during an operation or procedure.
+This can lead to anaesthetic awareness compensation for lifelong and profound consequences on the psychological health of a patient including conditions such as anxiety, depression and posttraumatic stress disorder (PTSD).

 - Administering too much anaesthesia resulting in potential injury to tissues, impairments to breathing, heart function and potential shock.

 - Failing to monitor breathing, oxygen and carbon dioxide levels and brain activity.